kidkarnmai/export-import-kkm/README.md

 ## Note
 1. For exporting data that includes components, the data can be extracted, and the information in that column will be in JSON format.
 2. For importing data that includes components, if you do not import the data within the components, there will be no issues.
 However, if you do import, ensure that the JSON structure in those columns is correct and matches the structure when exported to function properly.
+3. For export, related data can be exported.
+4. For import, related data is not supported, and if present, it will not affect any modifications.

 ## License